sudheerapte/popcornserver/doc/grammar.md

-### Machine definition syntax
+## Machine definition syntax

+### Paths

-A machine can be described by `PATH`s, which are a series of segments:
+A machine can be described by `PATH`s, which are each a series of separator-word pairs.
+A separator is a dot or a slash, and a *word* is made of lowercase letters, digits, and hyphens `[a-z0-9-]`.

 ```
   PATH    ::=  ROOT [ SEGMENT ]